coder137/coder137.github.io/_posts/2018-06-09-function-pointer.md

 ### What is a function pointer?

-Just as you can have a pointer to an integer or other datatype, a variable can also be a pointer to a function.
+Just as you can have a pointer to an integer or other data type, a variable can also be a pointer to a function.

 Example of Function Pointers declaration